 Vaccine Documentation – Have copies of all your current immunization records on you so that you don’t get held up at immigration if they ask you for it.
 Keeping scanned copies of these on your external hard drive is a great idea as well in case yours get wet.
 In fact just scan copies of your passport and everything, and email it all to yourself so that you can always access it if you need to.

 Hanging Bathroom Bag – Find a carrying case for all of your bathroom things that has a hook on it.
-This will help when trying to take a shower in shower stalls that often don’t have any shelves (hanging bathroom bag)
+A hanging bathroom bag will help when trying to take a shower in shower stalls that often don’t have any shelves.

 Toothbrush, Toothpaste, Deodorant – All no brainers

 Shampoo & Body wash – I normally put these in smaller 8 or 10oz bottles so that I don’t have to carry the whole thing.
-You end up having to refill them but it’s better not to have so much weight (small bottles)
+You end up having to refill them but it’s better not to have so much weight.
+Better yet- Jess and I recently started using shampoo BARS!
+So much easier for traveling and better on the environment, too.

 Medicine Bag – Pharmacies are common in Southeast Asia, but it can be difficult to get the “Pharmacist” behind the counter to understand what you are looking for.
 This is particularly less amusing when you're already sick.
 It’s also nice to have some medicine with instructions written in English.